seanpreston/quaderno-api/sections/invoices.md

 `POST /invoices.json` will create a new invoice from the parameters passed.
 ```json
 ```
 This will return `201 Created`, with the location of the new invoice in the Location header along with the current JSON representation of the invoice if the creation was a success.
-If the user does not have access to create new invoices, you'll see `403 Forbidden`.
+If the user does not have access to create new invoices, you'll see `401 Unauthorized`.

 ## Update invoice
 `PUT /invoices/1.json` will update the invoice from the parameters passed.
 ```json
 ```

 This will return `200 OK` if the update was a success along with the current JSON representation of the invoice.
-If the user does not have access to update the invoice, you'll see `403 Forbidden`.
+If the user does not have access to update the invoice, you'll see `401 Unauthorized`.

 ## Delete invoice
 `DELETE /invoices/1.json` will delete the invoice specified and return `204 No Content` if that was successful.
-If the user does not have access to delete the invoice, you'll see `403 Forbidden`.
+If the user does not have access to delete the invoice, you'll see `401 Unauthorized`.